Jim Robson: National television

-He also covered the NHL All-Star Games in 1977 (Vancouver), 1981 (Los Angeles), and 1983 (Long Island).
+He also covered five NHL All-Star Games, including in 1977 (Vancouver), 1981 (Los Angeles), and 1983 (Long Island).
 He left HNIC after the 1984–85 season, but had a couple of national TV assignments afterward; for CBC in the 1987 playoffs and CanWest Global for the 1988 Smythe Division Final between the Edmonton Oilers and Calgary Flames.

-Nationally, Jim Robson is probably best remembered for his call of Bob Nystrom's Cup-winning overtime goal for the Islanders in 1980.
-Locally, his voice is linked to every significant Canucks moment in the '70s, '80s, and '90s, particularly the 1982 and 1994 Stanley Cup playoffs.
+Nationally, Robson is probably best remembered for his call of Bob Nystrom's Cup-winning overtime goal for the Islanders in 1980.
+Locally, his voice is linked to every significant Canucks moment in the 1970s, 1980s, and 1990s, particularly the 1982 and 1994 Stanley Cup playoffs.

 Robson was also well known for taking time to say "a special hello to all the hospital patients and shut-ins, those of you who can't make it out to the game", during each of his broadcasts, both on radio and TV.
-On Hockey Night in Canada, he also used to make a statement prior to the opening face-off regarding team uniform colors, for example, "Tonight it's the Vancouver Canucks at the Calgary Flames; the Flames in their home whites trimmed in red and gold, the Canucks in their road black jerseys trimmed in yellow and orange."
-The notion of 'trimmed' was Robson's unique quote among HNIC play-by-play announcers.
+Robson was also known for his colorful descriptions of team uniforms and conversational approach to the game.

 Achievements

-Off-the-air, Jim was involved in the community being in-demand as a guest speaker for numerous fund-raising dinners and banquets throughout the province of British Columbia.
-He served as a Director of the BC Benevolent Hockey Association and the Canucks Alumni.

-Jim was awarded the Foster Hewitt Memorial Award by the Hockey Hall of Fame in 1992, and was inducted into the B.C.
+Robson was awarded the Foster Hewitt Memorial Award by the Hockey Hall of Fame in 1992, and was inducted into the B.C.
 Hockey Hall of Fame in 1998 and the B.C.
 Sports Hall of Fame in 2000.

-In 2002, at the Canadian Association of Broadcasters annual meeting in Vancouver, Jim Robson was inducted to the CAB Broadcast Hall of Fame.
+In 2002, at the Canadian Association of Broadcasters annual meeting in Vancouver, Robson was inducted to the CAB Broadcast Hall of Fame.

 The broadcast booth at Rogers Arena is named after him.

+Robson was appointed a Member of the Order of British Columbia (OBC) in September 2011.